 Submission of the final version

 Once the thesis is completed, the student hands in a copy of the final draft to the supervisor.
-As soon as the supervisor has given his/her permission, the student can produce the definitive version and send it (on paper and as a pdf) to the first and second reader.
-The first reader then contacts the student and makes an appointment for the final defence.
-The date of the defence will be at least two weeks after submission of the definitive version.
+As soon as the supervisor has given their permission, the student can produce the definitive version and send it (as a pdf, and in print if requested ) to the first and second reader.
+The first reader then contacts the student and makes an appointment for the final interview.
+The date of the interview will be at least two weeks after submission of the definitive version.

-Students will participate in a series of meetings to prepare themselves for the Master’s thesis.
+Students will participate in a series of meetings, one of the objectives being that they prepare themselves for the Master’s thesis.